michaelpatrickpurcell/Decibel/README.md

 modifiers to cancel each other out before applying the remaining modifiers leads to simpler accounting and more manageable dice pools.
 So, any game system that uses the Decibel dice system will need to specify how to handle opposing modifiers.

+### Figure
+This figure depicts the distribution of the outcome of a modified 3dB check for various amounts of positive and negative modifiers.

 ![Distributions of outcomes for modified 3dB checks](modified_distributions.png)